Skip to content

 The --detach (-d) flag starts the sandbox in the background, allowing you to continue working in the same terminal.
 You can stop or reset the sandbox with the commands jstz sandbox --container stop or jstz sandbox --container restart, but the state of the sandbox is not persistent.

-When the sandbox starts, it shows the bootstrap accounts and their balances on Tezos layer 1, which you can use to fund smart functions and user accounts on layer 2:
+When the sandbox starts, it shows the bootstrap accounts and their balances on Tezos layer 1, which you can use to fund smart functions and user accounts in Jstz:

 Output